|

 deciduous shrub that grows to around 2m in height, inhabits

-deciduous tree forests 30-1400m from sea level.
+deciduous tree forests 30-1400m above sea level.
 Many grow in

 colonies.
 Leaves are opposite, the blade parts of which are obovate

-succulent branches, can reach even more to 20cm long, 14cm wide.
+succulent branches, and can reach even more to 20cm long, 14cm wide.

-Serrations are sharp and prominent are 8-12 pairs of veins.
-Branch
+Serrations are sharp and prominent in 8-12 pairs of veins.
+Branches

-ends emerge panicles which bear many 7-9 white flowers.
-Fruit
+end in panicles that bear many 7-9 white flowers.
+The fruit (drupe)